 Be careful with Euphorbias (an extremely variable genus that includes the Pointsetta and a lot of cactus-like plants) as they can squirt caustic latex when cut.
 Pachypodium succulentum will grow from root cuttings but not stem cuttings, but the very similar P. bispinosum is the other way round!

 Leaves from variegated plants (including Sedum ‘Rubrotinctum Aurea’) will often grow but produce normal plants.

 Some vegetables can be used as cuttings, try ginger root, yam, sweet potato or pineapple (OK, it’s a fruit!) tops.
 I’ve even seen an Asian store (in England) selling Caralluma edulis (a carrion flower) as a vegetable!

 You can often persuade friends to give you cuttings of their plants.

-Layering is a variation on cuttings where you get a bit of stem to grow roots (usually by damaging it and putting potting compost round it—many sprawling plants will easily grow roots wherever their stems touch the compost) before cutting them off.
+Layering is a variation on cuttings where you get a bit of stem to grow roots (usually by damaging it and putting potting compost around it—many sprawling plants will easily grow roots wherever their stems touch the compost) before cutting them off.

-There are a number of organization for people who grow different types of plants.
-In my city there are two African Violet societies!
-This often allow members to sell, buy and swap seeds and plants.
+There are a number of organizations for people who grow different types of plants.
+In my city, there are two African violet societies!
+This often allows members to sell, buy and swap seeds and plants.
 This is another good way to get rarer plants.